puvali/CS-118/README.md

-# CS-118
+# CS 118 - Computer Network Fundamentals

-My programming projects for CS 118: Computer Network Fundamentals taken at UCLA with Professor Lixia Zhang in Winter 2020.
+This is my coursework for CS 118 taken at UCLA with Professor Lixia Zhang in Winter 2020.